AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/stats-addon.md

 ### Proxies

 How does this all work, then?
-Not via messaging, as somebody coming from CEP might expect, but rather exposing proxies for the *other context* to use.
-The process originates in the `runtime` objects (the UI iframe's and the Document Sandbox's), retrieved from their SDK instances:
+The process involves exposing proxies for the *other context* to use, serving as a user-friendly abstraction; under the hood, the implementation relies on a messaging system, which is hidden to us developers.

 ```js
 // runtime in the UI iframe